 1. Be aware of your expectations

 Whilst you may have held perceptions of what parenthood would be like for you – this may not be your current reality.
 It is likely that many of your perceptions and expectations of parenthood to be a joyful event have been influenced to some degree by marketing, magazine articles, books and talking with friends and/or family about their experiences.

 It is very difficult to admit you are not coping when society puts such high expectations on motherhood and that it appears so wonderful.

 Like all aspects of becoming a parent, the range of experiences can vary greatly, and sometimes this range is not portrayed, and hence not what we have come to expect.
 Be open to the range of experiences that are likely to occur, as this is likely to include times of struggle and confusion as you are on a major learning curve.
 There are likely to be difficult days (more for some than others) and this is normal.
 You are not the only one who is likely to be struggling with life as a new parent.

-Reach out – when things get tough, don’t go it alone, reach out.
+When things get tough, don’t go it alone, reach out.
 Make contact.
 A phone call and a chat with someone can help you instantly connect, feel less isolated and possibly provide you with some perspective that you need at the time.
+There are also professional helplines that you can call.
 Don’t be afraid or too proud to ask for help.
 This can be a tough ride, and others will more than likely appreciate the opportunity to be involved and help out.

-There is too much pressure on mothers to get it all right and to be in control/know what they are doing, look good etc.
+There is too much pressure on mothers to get it all right and to be in control, know what they are doing, look good, and so on.